gridbugs/ocaml-ecosystem-surprises/index.md

 Error: Library "ppx_inline_test" not found.
 ```
 OK that's true, I don't have `ppx_inline_test` installed but I'm also not trying
-to run my tests so what's going on here.
+to run my tests so what's going on here?

 It turns out that packages that do pre-processing like `ppx_inline_test` cannot
 be marked as `with-test`; they must be unconditional dependencies.
 This is
 because preprocessor directives like `let%test` are not valid OCaml syntax, and
-neither the OCaml compiler, nor dune, are able to parse the files until
+the OCaml compiler is unable to parse the files until
 _something_ has gone through and removed all the preprocessor directives.

 Of course I _could_ just add `ppx_inline_test` as an unconditional dependency but